Research

 Revisionist interpretations of the end of the Soviet Union argue that oil played a decisive role.
 This chapter presents an attempt to examine the role of oil in the Soviet collapse conceptually and empirically.
 Conceptually, it argues that substantial links between the world economy and the domestic Soviet economy are difficult to establish.
 Empirically, it finds that the oil hypothesis cannot explain the behavior of key macroeconomic aggregates from 1965 to 1992.
 Moreover, evidence shows that the purchasing power of Soviet oil exports did not change radically between 1980 and 1991.
 The oil hypothesis is subsequently contrasted with two other explanations of the Soviet collapse: policy and territorial disintegration.
 It is suggested that these explanations carry substantially greater explanatory power than oil for understanding the Soviet collapse.

-The Fiscal State in Africa: Evidence from one century of growth (with Thilo Albers and Morten Jerven, 2022) International Organization, pp.1-35
+The Fiscal State in Africa: Evidence from one century of growth (with Thilo Albers and Morten Jerven) International Organization, Vol. 77, (Winter 2023), pp. 65–101

 What is the level of state capacity in developing countries today, and what have been its drivers over the past century?
 We construct a comprehensive new dataset of tax and revenue collection for 46 African polities from 1900 to 2015.
 Our data show that polities in Africa have been characterized by strong growth in fiscal capacity on average, but that substantial heterogeneity exists.
 The empirical analysis reveals that canonical state-building factors such as democratic institutions and interstate warfare have limited power to explain these divergent growth paths.
 On the other hand, accounting for the relationship between African polities and the international environment – through the availability of external finance and the legacy of colonialism – is key to understanding their differing investments in fiscal capacity.
 These insights add important nuances to established theories of state building.
 Not only can the availability of external finance deter investment into fiscal capacity, but it also moderates the efficacy of canonical state-building factors.